martyanov/aetcd/docs/installation.rst

 Stable release
 --------------

-To install ``aetcd3``, run this command in your terminal:
+To install ``aetcd``, run this command in your terminal:

 .. code-block:: console

-    $ python3 -m pip install aetcd3
+    $ python -m pip install aetcd

-This is the preferred method to install ``aetcd3``, as it will always install the most recent stable release.
+This is the preferred method to install ``aetcd``, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `pip installation guide`_ can guide you through the process.